e-mail: bok@dhit.pl

 0.18 ZŁ

 Call us tel: +48 888 99 98 98 or get in touch via contact form on the contact page.
-You can check the mass as well as the shape of magnet in our magnetic calculator force calculator
+You can check the lifting capacity and the appearance of neodymium magnet in our magnetic calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.